Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Counter-Propagating Waves

-We now consider the effect of wave interaction on Ostrovsky wave packets.
-The initial condition is taken as \eqref{uwICCounter} and we analyse the interaction of the generated wave packets using both the cRB equations and the constructed weakly-nonlinear solution.
-The results are presented in Figure \ref{fig:OstCounter}.
+Wave packets are generated in both layers with the packet generated in the lower layer moving faster than the corresponding packet in the upper layer.
+At the point of interaction the packets move through each other and emerge with the appearance of small changes in their shape and structure, which could be attributed to evolution of the wave packets.

-Following the results in Figure \ref{fig:OstCo}, Ostrovsky wave packets are generated in both layers with the packet generated in the lower layer moving faster than the corresponding packet in the upper layer.
-At the point of interaction the packets move through each other and emerge with the appearance of only small changes in their shape and structure, which could be attributed to evolution of the wave packet.
-This was confirmed by further simulations, which are excluded for brevity, showing that interaction only causes a small phase shift in the main wave packet and some changes in the tail region due to fast-moving radiation.
+As was done in the low-contrast case, we compare the result of the interaction to the corresponding co-propagating case without interaction.
+The comparison is shown in Figure \ref{fig:OstCounterComp} for $u$, and again we see a similar result for $w$, albeit at a different position due to the different characteristic speeds, so we omit it here.
+We see that interaction (blue, solid line) leads to several changes, in particular the wave packet is linked to the other wave packet in the case of interaction, leading to a number of differences between the solutions.
+Therefore, the collision is strongly inelastic in the high-contrast case.